Maiyoj/Maiyoj/README.md

 <ul>
   <li><strong>Laravel on AWS:</strong> Setting up a Laravel application with SQL Server running in Docker on AWS, leveraging PHP </li>
-  <li><strong>Invoice Management:</strong> Implementing a system to handle invoice uploads, calculate total amounts, and manage documents efficiently.</li>
   <li><strong>Receipts API:</strong> Enhancing an API to handle receipt validation, integration with CashBook and Client Statements, and period locking checks.</li>
 </ul>

 <h2 align="center">📚 Learning & Goals</h2>

 <p align="center">I’m currently focusing on expanding my skills with AWS, exploring Docker without Composer, and ensuring high-quality code delivery.
-I'm also aiming for a fully remote role with opportunities to innovate in CS, crypto, gaming, or fintech.</p>
+I'm also aiming for a fully remote role with opportunities to innovate in CS, crypto,or fintech.</p>

 <h2 align="center">📫 Get in Touch</h2>